 The F1 Grand Prix

-which takes place at the end of the summer, in March, is another great sport event in Melbourne that is held close to the city centre and see visitors coming from all over the world.
+At the end of the summer, in March, it is another great sport event in Melbourne that is held close to the city centre and sees visitors coming from all over the world.

 Visit the Best Melbourne Museums

-Museums are always one of the best places to visit for tourists to learn more about the culture and history of a particular city.
+Museums are always one of the best places to visit for tourists to learn more about a particular city’s culture and history.
 Melbourne has plenty of museums dedicated to culture, sports, music and medical achievements.
 I have visited many on my solo trips and listed down a few below, and you can try visiting one or a few of these depending on what interests you most.